wanderdust/newsletter/content/posts/013_qwerty_to_dvorak/index.md

 - By week 1.5, I start having glimpses of typing without thinking - but only for easy words such as “these” and “where”.
 - Some words are easier than others, while others are frustratingly difficult.
 - Struggling with J, Q, I, U, and K-I have to think extra hard to get them right.
-- As soon as I switch “more” fully to Dvorak, switching back to QWERTY stops working.
-It’s like my brain has completely forgotten QWERTY.
+- As soon as I switch “more” fully to Dvorak, switching back to Qwerty stops working.
+It’s like my brain has completely forgotten Qwerty.
 - Now I’m forced to type in Dvorak at 30 WPM - no way back.
 Slack messaging is slow and painful.
 People on the other side must think I type using only my index finger.

 **Week 3**